Zeroeh/data-utils/README.md

 # split_zip.py
 - This script is used to split 1 large archive file into 2 smaller, roughly equal, archive files.
 The purpose of this script is to split large archives into smaller ones, which speeds up search.py as a result.
 - Usage: ``python3 split_zip.py old.tar.gz newfile.tar.gz 2``
 - Issues: doesn't evenly split files right now, due to lack of me not wanting to make the algo for it.
+To bypass this, you can just split the end result files again.
+This will probably be beneficial regardless.
 - Notes: be sure your target archive contains at least 2 files lol.
 If anyone knows a novel way of speeding this up, please let me know.